-Petri Kettunen, postdoctoral researcher, received his D.Sc.
+Petri Kettunen, Docent, University Researcher, received his D.Sc.
 (Tech.) degree in 2009 from Helsinki University of Technology following an extensive industrial career mainly in telecom business.
 Since 2010 he has been at University of Helsinki, department of Computer Science.
-His current research interests include design science, customer experience (software-intensive products and services), and future software development organizations.
+His current research interests include agile software enterprises, continuous innovation of software-intensive products and services, sustainability in software engineering, and future software development organizations.

 Niko Mäkitalo is postdoctoral researcher at the University of Helsinki.
 His main interests are Web technologies in the context of multi-device and IoT programming.
 Recently his research focus has been on making cooperation with the IoT more human-centric and user friendly with an interaction-oriented programming model.
 He is passionate implementing what he has designed in practice.
 More from him: https://nkm.io

 Simo is currently finishing his PhD in Discovery research group and continues as a postdoc in ESE group after the defense.